 - pale coloured stools (poo)

-Having a stent for a blocked bile duct
+Treating a blocked bile duct

-There are not many side effects from having a stent put into the bile duct.
 You might need to take antibiotics for a few days afterwards to prevent infection.
 You are at risk of an infection because bacteria from your gut can travel up the stent to the bile duct.